neptune-mutual-blue/protocol/docs/AaveStrategy.md

     require(stablecoin.balanceOf(address(vault)) >= amount, "Balance insufficient");

-    // This strategy should never have token balances without any exception, especially `aToken` and `DAI` _drain(aToken);
+    // This strategy should never have token balances without any exception, especially `aToken` and `stablecoin` _drain(aToken);
     _drain(stablecoin);

-    // Transfer DAI to this contract; then approve and deposit it to Aave Lending Pool to receive aToken certificates
+    // Transfer stablecoin to this contract; then approve and deposit it to Aave Lending Pool to receive aToken certificates
     // stablecoin.ensureTransferFrom(fromVault, address(this), amount);

     vault.transferToStrategy(stablecoin, coverKey, getName(), amount);